SuperOfficeDocs/superoffice-docs/docs/en/marketing/mailing/learn/create/includes/step-1-setup-form-response.md

 1. Enter the subject of the e-mail in the **E-mail subject** field.

 1. In the **From** list, select **Always use** and enter the sender's e-mail address in the field below to use the same sender for all mailings.
 You can also choose a sales contact or support contact as the sender, if one is defined for this recipient.
 Enter an e-mail address to be used if no sales contact or support contact is available.
-If your admin has activated the global e-mail validation preference, select the domain you want to send from in the drop-down list.
+If your admin has activated the [global e-mail validation preference][1], select the domain you want to send from in the drop-down list.
 If not, enter the address and domain you want to send from.

     > [!NOTE]
-    > SuperOffice will conduct an SPF look-up to verify that the domain you are sending from has a valid SPF record.
+    > SuperOffice will conduct a Sender Policy Framework (SPF) look-up to verify that the domain you are sending from has a valid SPF record.
 You will not be able to send the mailing from a domain that does not have a valid SPF record.
 (ONLINE ONLY)
+    >

-    [What is SPF?][20]
+    > [What is Sender Policy Framework (SPF)?][20]

 1. In the **Reply to** list, you have the same options as above.
 In addition, you can select **Use "From" as reply address**.
 Any replies will then be sent to the sender.